gitikraj/gitikraj/README.md

 <!--
 **gitikraj/gitikraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on React Projects.

-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on Web-Development Projects.

-- 🤔 I’m looking for help with ...
+🌱 I’m currently learning NODE.js, Data Structures & Algorithms.

-- 💬 Ask me about ...
+💬 Ask me about Web-Development, Data Structures & Algorithms.

-- 📫 How to reach me: ...
+📫 How to reach me?
+Email - gjindal_be22@thapar.edu

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+Connect With Me!